evi0s/WMPFDebugger/README.md

 To adapt to another version, please find the instructions in [ADAPTATION.md](ADAPTATION.md).
 Alternatively, you can submit an issue for new version adaption and I will try that if I have the binary.
 Note that only newer version adaption requests will be considered.

+To upgrade to the latest WMPF (WeChat version > 4.x), download the latest WeChat installer on `pc.weixin.qq.com`.
+The latest WMPF bundle is packaged with the installer.

 To upgrade to the latest WMPF (WeChat version < 4.x), type in `:showcmdwnd` in the search bar (do not hit enter), then the command window should pop up.
 Type in `/plugin set_grayvalue=202&check_update_force` and hit enter, the latest WMPF plugin should be downloaded, if any updates are available.
 Restart the WeChat to apply plugin upgrade.

 ## Prerequisites